-This island likes to party, as seen in its special penchant for festivals – often organized through package holidays to Majorca.
-Its annual multi-day music concert in May, Mallorca Live (that’s the Catalan spelling of Majorca), has taken the Balearic Islands by storm in recent years.
-Previous headliners include The Prodigy, Primal Scream and, Jamiroquai, the international acts mixed in with local talent and a range of music genres.
+This island likes to party, as seen in its special penchant for festivals.
+Its annual multi-day music concert in May, Majorca Live (that’s the Catalan spelling of Majorca), has taken the Balearic Islands by storm in recent years.
+Previous headliners include The Prodigy, Primal Scream and Jamiroquai, the international acts mixed in with local talent and a range of music genres.

 One of the quirkier things to do in Majorca is to hop on the rattly vintage train that winds its way over the mountains from Palma to Sóller.
 The line was completed in 1912 on the profits of the orange and lemon trade: the railway was built to transport the fruit to Palma.
 These days, the 28km journey is a tourists’ delight.
 With narrow carriages that look like something from an Agatha Christie novel, the train threads upwards to spend five minutes tunnelling through the mountains, where the noisy engine and dimly lit carriages give the feel of a rollercoaster ride.
 Beyond, out in the bright mountain air, are the steep valleys and craggy thousand-metre peaks at the heart of the Serra de Tramuntana.